probr/probr-pack-kubernetes/internal/output/README.md

 ### Usage

-A new AuditLog context should be created each time `probr` is run:
+A new AuditLog context is created each time `probr` is run:

 ```
-o := new(output.AuditLog)
+# internal/output/audit.go
+var AuditLog ALog
 ```

 Adding entries to the EventLogs requires the name of the test and a key-value pair to be inserted: